 There are a number of ways in which Japanese Knotweed can be managed.
 Each of these has some effect, but in some cases a specialist removal team will need to be involved.

 - Cutting.
 The obvious response is to cut the weed.
 This rids the space of the visual aspect, but as with most weeds this does nothing in the long term.
 You won't have dealt with the roots by doing this, so the Knotweed will continue to grow and thrive.

 - Herbicide.
-Can be used, but this is to be managed by a professional contractor.
+This can be used, but has to be managed by a professional contractor.
 Be ready, also, for the possibility that it can’t be used.
 This is to do with the location of the property that is to be treated.
 If it is near wildlife, for example, or a protected scenic area, there is a very good chance that herbicides will not be permitted.

-- Burying Knotweed. a recognised technique to help get rid of it.
-This actually makes sense in a way, because by having the various fragments of the weed underground, it is out of sight.
-Then it should simply be a question of making sure it never gets to go above ground.
-Special equipment, such as a root barrier membrane, will have to be used, but as long as all elements are carefully managed, you should have the weed buried and not causing harm for some time.
+- Burying Knotweed.
+This is recognised technique to help get rid of it.
+Special equipment, such as a root barrier membrane, will have to be used, but as long this is carefully managed you should have the weed buried and not causing harm for some time.
 This process does take considerable effort to organise, but it is a way of getting rid of the problem.

 - A Bund.
-Can be used in the garden to get rid of the Japanese Knotweed.
+This is basically a "containment area".
+It can be used in the garden to get rid of the Japanese Knotweed.
 This process does take a considerable amount of time and organisation is key.
 However, if it is used, it does mean that you can safely dispose of the weed in a secure part of the garden.

 Selling a home with Knotweed